Talk with at least one other person in the room about these questions:

 - Try the “shrunken draft” exercise.

-And make a revision plan or at least a list of several “next drafts.”
+Make a revision plan or at least a list of several “next drafts.”

-- Save sentence-level/grammar issues for this summer.
+- Save sentence-level/grammar issues for the summer.